JetBrains/kotlin-web-site/docs/reference/type-safe-groovy-builders.md

 }
 ```

-Actually these two functions do just the same thing, so we can have a generic version, *initTag*{: .keyword }:
+Actually these two functions do just the same thing, so we can have a generic version, `initTag`:

 ``` kotlin
   protected fun initTag<T: Element>(tag: T, init: T.() -> Unit): T {